-Ms. Rodriguez graduated from California State University, Northridge with a Bachelor of Arts in Liberal Studies with a concentration in Music.
-She returned to California State University, Northridge to earn a Master of Arts Degree in Elementary Education.
+Mrs. J. Barrera, formerly known as Ms. J. Rodriguez, graduated from California State University, Northridge in 2007 with a Bachelor of Arts Degree in Liberal Studies and a concentration in Music.
+She returned to California State University, Northridge to earn a Master of Arts Degree in Elementary Education in 2009.

 Daniela YniguezFirst Grade Dual

 Ms. Yñiguez graduated from Pepperdine University with her B.A. in Liberal Arts and a minor in French.
 She received her Preliminary Multiple Subject Teaching credential along with her bachelor’s degree, and she is in the process of getting her Language and Academic Development (BCLAD) credential.

 Before coming to NEW Academy, Ms. Yñiguez worked with Jumpstart for two years as a member and team leader helping to promote reading and writing in low-income preschools.
 She also served as an English teacher at the Malibu Labor Exchange, helping day workers learn English and completed her student teaching at Sumac L-STEM Elementary School in the Las Virgenes Unified School District.
 As a teacher at our school, she hopes to help students achieve their dreams.
 This will be her first year teaching at NEW Academy Canoga Park, and she is very excited to be a part of this wonderful community.
 When not teaching, she enjoys reading, watching movies, and spending time with her family.